 During this time, Wade was approached by Fox producer Kevin Burns to work on and appear in a two-hour A & E BIOGRAPHY special on science fiction films.
 He also appeared in the A & E BIOGRAPHY: THE MOVIE STAR NEXT DOOR, at the bequest of his friend, legendary film star Alice Faye.
 It was a very busy time.

 Wade Williams has been buying copyrights and intellectual property rights to motion pictures and television shows for four decades.
-Almost twenty years ago, Wade joined forces with The David Gersh Agency in Beverly Hills, John Poole at Corinth Films and Mike Gavey of Mass Production in Great Britian, giving his holdings worldwide representation to this day.
+Almost twenty years ago, Wade joined forces with The David Gersh Agency in Beverly Hills, and Mike Gavey of Mass Production in Great Britian, giving his holdings worldwide representation to this day.

 THE WADE WILLIAMS COLLECTION is unique and diverse.
 Every film genre represented, but science fiction, fantasy and horror are the main attractions.
 Many of the films are available world-wide in all media, theatrical and non-theatrical, as are clips, posters and other ancillary rights.